Experience and drive that counts

 Back in London, James Salter became Lead Manager on the Schroder Japan Growth Fund.
-Badly managed, James completely restructured the Fund turning it from being one of the worst performers into the top performing trust in its sector all within the space of 2 years.
+He completely restructured the Fund turning it into the top performing trust in its sector within 2 years.
 It also won multiple awards.

 The future: Prodigy